-Robotic Process Automation (RPA) enabled the university to improve the experience for students, and also eliminate time-consuming tasks for staff members, providing them more time to focus on human-oriented services.
+Robotic process automation (RPA) enabled the university to improve the experience for students, and also eliminated time-consuming tasks for staff members, providing them more time to focus on human-oriented services.

 Two years ago, van Niekerk and Poole were tasked with putting the university on the path toward RPA.
 What began as a cost-cutting initiative soon grew into something much more, thanks to van Niekerk and Poole’s insights surrounding the heightened demand for RPA education.

-One of [the team’s] observations was: the demand for RPA is taking off.
+One of [the team’s] observations was that the demand for RPA is taking off.
 We’re really good at it.
 Why don’t we teach and research it?

 The university’s multi-faceted RPA initiative started with the automation of certain internal processes, through the help of UiPath and PwC, including workflow automation and data digitization.
 From there, Van Niekerk and Poole were able to champion an academic course around RPA, which the university will begin delivering July 2019.

-To begin its initiative, university stakeholders including Van Niekerk and Poole had to identify the processes that would lend themselves well to automation, where it could then deploy UiPath Software Robots.
+To begin its initiative, university stakeholders including Van Niekerk and Poole had to identify the processes that would lend themselves well to automation, where it could then deploy UiPath robots.

 There’s always been an effort to improve the process up front and then automate.

 The team then worked to introduce RPA into the processes that stakeholders had identified and improved.
-This included workloads related to the student transcript request process, the finance team’s supply setup process and purchase order setup process.
-During the rollout of the software robots and newly automated activities, van Niekerk and Poole had to work closely with staff members to answer questions and quell concerns about their changing roles and responsibilities.
-The result was the creation of the university’s Center of Excellence (COE), which encompasses a variety of resources and knowledge from experts in process, solutions design, business analysis, change management, development, quality assurance testing, and more.
+This included workloads related to the student transcript request process, the finance team’s supply setup process, and purchase order setup process.
+During the rollout of the software robots and newly automated activities, van Niekerk and Poole worked closely with staff members to answer questions and quell concerns about their changing roles and responsibilities.
+The result was the creation of the university’s center of excellence (COE), which encompasses a variety of resources and knowledge from experts in process, solutions design, business analysis, change management, development, quality assurance testing, and more.